bernie-skipole/indipydriver/docs/source/usage/example1.rst

             """This is a continuously running coroutine which is used to transmit the temperature to connected clients."""

+            # get the object controlling the instrument, which is available
+            # in the named arguments dictionary 'self.driverdata'.
             thermalcontrol = self.driverdata["thermalcontrol"]

             vector = self['Thermostat']['temperaturevector']
             while True:
                 await asyncio.sleep(10)